-The Bonds to be delivered to investors will be issued in global form and registered in the name of the clearing system or its nominee or custodian.
+The Bonds to be delivered to investors will be issued in global form and registered in the name of the nominee of the common depository on behalf of the clearing system.
 Clearing systems include DTC in the United States and Euroclear and Clearstream, Luxembourg in Europe.
 See "Description of the Bonds - Global Bonds."